 Although Warsaw’s mayor quickly hit back at the attack, Kaczynski’s comments were then amplified and echoed by many party loyalists, the Catholic Church or the government-appointed children’s ombudsman, who argued the declaration “imposes an ideology affirmed by only a narrow social group on all parents”.

 Former right-wing politician Roman Giertych also warned that Rafal Trzaskowski’s move was a “terrible mistake” that provided the ruling party with a golden opportunity to motivate its troops ahead of key elections: “Ideological subjects dividing the [opposition] are the last hope of PiS to hang on to power”.

 As Jan Cienski wrote in Politico, “igniting a culture war over gay rights carries political risks and benefits”: “It helps cement the party’s control over the right wing of Polish politics [and] echoes the party’s successful play on fears of foreigners during the 2015 parliamentary election”.
 It also presents a significant challenge to the opposition, which remains divided, including since the launch of a new progressive party by openly gay mayor Robert Biedron.

-These attacks come as support for Poland’s ruling Law and Justice party appears to be slipping, after several recent political setbacks and corruption scandals.
+These attacks against the LGBT community in Poland come as support for the ruling Law and Justice party appears to be slipping, after several recent political setbacks and corruption scandals.
 Meanwhile the opposition is gaining ground: for the first time, a poll recently showed PiS losing in the European elections, with 33% against 35% for the European Coalition, a new political group of Polish liberal opposition parties built around the centre-right Civic Platform.

 The European elections in May are seen as an important test before the Polish parliamentary elections to be held at the end of the year.